Florida Manatees Or Sea Cows Are Sweet, Gentle, Endangered Giants

 The ancient mariners often spoke of rapturous sightings while at sea.

-However, it's widely believed that what they saw, was in fact these gentle creatures.
+However, it's widely believed that what these mariners saw, was in fact the gentle sea cow.

 These occurrences were so common, that even Christopher Columbus recorded seeing three "mermaids".
 His observation of the sightings was that they were not "half as beautiful as they are painted."

 State Archives of Florida, Florida Memory, Florida Park Service Collection

 The official marine mammal of the State of Florida, there are approximately 3,000 of this endangered species living in Florida waters.